algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Technical_Specifications.md

 #### B. Security

-Each data collected are stocked on secur server.
+Each data collected are stocked on secure server.

 #### C. Accessibility